Duplicates

 When the next job runs:

-• If it finds the exact same pair with the same values and probability, it won’t create a new duplicate (we trust your judgment).
+- If it finds the exact same cluster — meaning: same base record ID, same probability (rounded to 5 decimal places), same set of subordinate IDs, and same merge output — it won’t create a new duplicate (we trust your judgment).

-• If it finds the same IDs but the values have changed, it will create a new duplicate for you to review—because something changed and it might be worth a second look.
+- If any of those four properties has changed, it will create a new duplicate for you to review — because something changed and it might be worth a second look.

 Locked

-Even if the data in those records changes completely in future jobs, DeDuplica will not flag them as duplicates—the lock stays in place.
-This is useful when you know two records look similar but should always remain separate.
+Even if the data in those records changes completely in future jobs, DeDuplica will not flag them as duplicates — the lock stays in place.
+This is useful when you know two or more records look similar but should always remain separate.

 The only way to allow them to be detected as duplicates again is to delete the locked duplicate record.